ts4z/barge-rulebook/src/stud.md

 Stud
 ----

-Stud, also known as Seven-Card Stud, was a dominant game in many cities throughout the '70s.
+Stud, also known as Seven-Card Stud, was a dominant game for many decades.

 ### Forced Money